LeanneLibGriff/nine-repro/Step7CloudBackup.md

 ---

 Cloud storage provides a convenient way to store, back up and retrieve data.
 Well chosen storage solutions will simplify version control and collaboration with others.
-It will protect your data against computer failure, hard drive corruption and accidental deletion by making your research data restoreable.
+It protects research data against computer failure, hard drive corruption and accidental deletion by making research data restoreable.

 Choosing the right storage solution will be determined by a number of factors.
 Some things to consider include contractual requirements of funding bodies, legal requirements to retain or discard data, as well as best practices in your field.